 NEGATION AND POLARITY

 A universal property of natural language is that every language is able to express negation, i.e., every language has some device at its disposal to reverse the truth value of the propositional content of a sentence.
 However, the way in which languages express this negation can differ to quite a large extent.
 Not only do languages vary with respect to the form of negative elements, but the position of negative elements is also subject to cross-linguistic variation.
 Moreover, languages differ in terms of the number of manifestations of negative morphemes: in some languages negation is realized by a single word or morpheme, while in other languages it is realized by multiple morphemes.
 The syntax of negation is indissolubly connected to the phenomenon of (negative) polarity.
 In short, negative polarity items (NPIs) are items (such as ‘in years’ in English) whose distribution is limited to a number of contexts, which in some sense all count as negative.
-In my work I have explored many phenomena related to negation and negative polarity.
+In his work Hedde has explored many phenomena related to negation and negative polarity.

 AGREEMENT AND DOUBLING PHENOMENA